isomerpages/sndgo-corp/_initiatives/Covid 19 Tech Solutions/Community Preparedness.md

 SPOTON enabled faster crowd temperature scanning of up to ten people at a time.
 This scanner minimises physical contact, reduces manpower and speeds up check-ins to popular and high traffic locations.

-For more information on SPOTON, head over to [GovTech's Developer Portal](https://www.developer.tech.gov.sg/technologies/sensor-platforms-and-internet-of-things/spoton).

 ## SupplyAlly

 [SupplyAlly](https://www.supplyally.gov.sg/) is a mobile app that facilitates the process of logistics distribution.
 It was used for the distribution of masks, TraceTogether Tokens and various COVID-19 initiatives.
 SupplyAlly provided the logistical distribution support to ensure that all data and stock levels were captured accurately.